I am asked many questions about intermittent fasting on a daily basis. Here are the answers to the most frequently asked questions.

 Have some discipline!
 There.
 I said it.
 Conventional dieting with its horrid food restrictions is difficult, but waiting for your next feeding window is not so hard.

-Drink lots of calorie-free fluids.
-BCAAs (if you trained fasted to prevent muscle catabolism), water, coffee, tea.
+Drink lots of calorie-free fluids, water, coffee, tea.

 11. Are there any health benefits associated with fasting?